s-cai/fire-calculator/README.md

 ## Known Limitations

-- MVP uses simplified inputs (single values, not full time series configuration)
-- Advanced time series editing UI planned for Phase 7
+- No chart library yet (basic bar chart only) — planned for Phase 7
 - Mobile responsiveness planned for Phase 8
+- No persistence/sharing UI yet — planned for Phase 8